 How to Thicken Homemade Creamed Corn

-One way to thicken creamed corn is by transferring 3-4 cups of the prepared creamed corn to a blender and blending until creamy.
-Add it back to the pot or Crock-Pot and repeat until desired consistency is reached.
+One way to thicken creamed corn is by transferring 3-4 cups of the prepared creamed corn to a blender and blending it until creamy.
+Add it back to the pot or Crock-Pot and repeat until the desired consistency is reached.

-Storing and Reheating Leftover Creamed Corn
+Storing and Reheating

-Reheat in the microwave, on the stovetop, or even place it back in the slow cooker.
+Reheat this yummy comfort food in the microwave, on the stovetop, or even place it back in the slow cooker.
 Should you find that it has thickened, add small amounts of milk until the desired consistency is reached.
-Keep any leftovers stored in an airtight container and within the refrigerator.
-Enjoy within 3-4 days for the best results.
+Keep any leftovers stored in an airtight container in the refrigerator.
+Enjoy within 3-4 days.

-To freeze creamed corn: First, allow the corn to reach room temperature before transferring to freezer-safe containers or zip-lock bags.
+To freeze creamed corn: First, allow the corn to reach room temperature before transferring it to freezer-safe containers or zip-lock bags.
 Remove as much air as possible and seal completely.
 Transfer to the freezer and enjoy within 4-6 months for the best results.

 Creamed Corn Recipe